jan-brabec/Microimaging_histology_CNN_UI/README.md

-# Graphical user interface (GUI) for convolution neural network fit result visualisation of a microimaing vs histology study in meningiomas.
+# Graphical user interface (GUI) for visualisation of convolution neural network (CNN) fitting in meningioma tumors.
 * This tool enables to visualize basic fitting results of the CNN network.
 * This code was created as part of course Scientific Programming in Python and Fortran 7.5 hp during the PhD.
-The purpose of this exercise was to create own python modules, classes and UI.
+The purpose was to create own modules, classes, functions and user interface.
-* This code is not connected to an article but needs `summmary.mat` file from the repository [microimaging_vs_histology_in_meningeomas(https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas) in the folder `Step_e_Manuscript_figures`.
+* This code is not directly connected to an article but needs `summmary.mat` file from the repository [microimaging_vs_histology_in_meningeomas(https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas) in the folder `Step_e_Manuscript_figures`.
 * Contact: *jbrabec2 [at] jh [dot] edu*